The Final Sacrifice: Plot

-Later that night, Zap reveals to Troy the origins of the Ziox civilization as well as details about his life before becoming a vagabond.
-The next morning, the truck stalls and the two are left with no other option than to walk the rest of the way back to civilization, unaware that the cultists are still in pursuit.
+Later that night, Zap reveals to Troy that the cult are known as the Ziox, as well as details about his own life before becoming a vagabond.
+The next morning, the truck stalls, and the two are left with no other option than to walk the rest of the way back to civilization, unaware that the cultists are still in pursuit.
 The two wander through the countryside and through a hidden cave.
-They find themselves pursued by the cult again as this leads them to the lodge of a shotgun-wielding hermit, Mike Pipper (Ron Anderson).
-A tear in Rowsdower's jacket reveals that he was a member of the same cult that has been after them.
-Before opening fire on them, Rowsdower calls Troy by his surname to save them.
+They find themselves pursued by the cult again as this leads them to the lodge of a shotgun-wielding hermit, Mike Pipper.
+A tear in Rowsdower's jacket reveals he has one of the cultists' signature tattoos.
+Before Pipper can open fire on him, Rowsdower calls Troy by his surname, pleading for help.
 Pipper, recognizing the name, reveals that he was a close friend as well as an expedition partner of Thomas' and has been hiding in the woods from Satoris for the past seven years.
-He later explains how the cultists are the last descendants of an ancient and advanced race called the Ziox, who had inhabited the area long before the Indians, and whose civilization was destroyed by their god in a month-long rainstorm after they turned to worshiping unholy idols.
-According to Pipper, the Ziox built a great city that was more advanced than "anything the ancient Egyptians or Romans ever knew".
-He believes that Satoris wants to raise the buried city in hopes that it will restore power to the Ziox and allow him to conquer/rule the entire world.
+He later explains that the cultists are the last descendants of an ancient and advanced race called the Ziox, who inhabited the area long before the Indians, and whose civilization was destroyed by their god in a month-long rainstorm after they turned to worshiping an unholy idol.
+According to Pipper, the Ziox built a great city that was more advanced than "anything the ancient Egyptians or Romans ever knew", but which sank into the ground due to the flooding.
+He believes that Satoris wants to make a sacrifice to the idol in the belief that it will restore power to the Ziox, and raise an army of the dead which will allow him to conquer/rule the entire world; but according to legend, "if the idol is ever destroyed, the city will return to its former glory."
 After Zap leaves the two, Pipper confides to Troy that Rowsdower was with the cult the night Troy’s father was killed and that Zap may have possibly been the one that killed him.
 In a dream sequence, Rowsdower relives the night the cult’s insignia was branded on his arm, like the other cultists.
 Satoris seems to be able to torment Rowsdower through the mark, as we see Rowsdower writhing in agony while asleep, presumably having a Satoris-induced nightmare.